SIERRA de LOJA.

 Autumn Lady’s Tresses (Spiranthes spiralis)

-I meet Ian Phillips on a busy roundabout in the center of Malaga and we headed south west toward San Roque down near Gibraltar.
-We were hunting for the rare (in the south) Autumn Lady’s Tresses (Spiranthes spiralis); our first site was in pine woodlands to the north of San Roque.
+I meet Ian Phillips on a busy roundabout in the centre of Malaga, we headed south-west toward San Roque down near Gibraltar were hunting for the rare (in the south) Autumn Lady’s Tresses (Spiranthes spiralis) and our first site was in pine woodlands to the north of San Roque.

 Autumn Lady’s Tresses (Spiranthes spiralis).

-Our second port of call was in another pine woodland but this time near Tarifa, a bit further
+Our second port of call was in another pine woodland, this time near Tarifa, a bit further

-along the coast.
-Here we found many more plants, well over a hundred but none came close to the two seen earlier.
+along the coast and here we found many more plants, well over a hundred but none came close to the two seen earlier.

 Ian at San Roque.

-A nice Red-veined Darter (sympetrum fonscolombii) perched for a while in the damper area of the woods and a single Lesser Emperor (Anax parthenope) passed by along the beach.
-A few birds were seen including Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala), Common Stonechat (Tarabilla Común / Saxicola torquata) and Robin (Petirrrojo / Erithacus rubecula).
+A nice Red-veined Darter (sympetrum fonscolombii) perched for a while in the damper area of the woods, a single Lesser Emperor (Anax parthenope) passed by along the beach, few birds were seen including Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala), European Stonechat (Tarabilla Común / Saxicola torquata) and European Robin (Petirrrojo / Erithacus rubecula).

 We parked up a little further a